INSIDE: Everything you need to know about the best Mozzie repellent on the market.

 It comes in two smaller spray pumps (perfect for the handbag or daypack) and a larger spray bottle.
 There’s also a 1 litre bottle for refills.

 Buy it in most Guardian pharmacies across Bali.
 Store locator.

 No.3: Minyak Sereh lotion

 Locals swear by Minyak Sereh, 100% citronella (sereh/lemongrass) oil.

 It’s primarily used as a mosquito bite and insect repellent.

-Here’s our comprehensive and useful guide to all the other things you can do to avoid mosquitoes in Bali.
-Thank me later.
+Here’s our comprehensive and useful guide to the best things you can do to avoid mosquitoes in Bali.

 Prevention is better than the cure.